Signed Uploads

 "filesize": 12345678,

-"url": "https://example.ittybit.net/image.png",
+"url": "https://you.ittybit.net/image.png",

 "created": "2025-01-01T01:23:45Z",